tgoldenphoenix/my-markdown-notes/docs/language-md/english-grammar.md

   4. Mixed Sentences (Compound-complex sentence, Câu phức tổng hợp): TWO/more main clause + ONE/more SUBORDINATE clauses.

 - Compound sentence examples:
-  * I woke up at six o'clock because I had to hit the gym, but I was too tired to get out of bed.
+  - I woke up at six o'clock because I had to hit the gym, but I was too tired to get out of bed.
-  * Last night, I ate a lot when I got home, but I was still hungry, so I went to the shopping center to buy some more food.
+  - Last night, I ate a lot when I got home, but I was still hungry, so I went to the shopping center to buy some more food.
-  * It was cold `but` we still went to town.
+  - It was cold `but` we still went to town.
-  * It was raining `and` we stayed indoors.
+  - It was raining `and` we stayed indoors.
-  * Anna does not do her homework, `nor` does she learn grammar.
+  - Anna does not do her homework, `nor` does she learn grammar.
-  * I like reading books, `but` I don’t like reading newspapers.
+  - I like reading books, `but` I don’t like reading newspapers.
-  * You should call him back, `or` he comes here to talk to you.
+  - You should call him back, `or` he comes here to talk to you.
-  * The weather was cold and wet, `yet` we went camping.
+  - The weather was cold and wet, `yet` we went camping.
-  * Mary missed the bus, `so` she went to school late.
+  - Mary missed the bus, `so` she went to school late.

+### Conjunctions (liên từ)

+There are three main types of conjunctions:

+1. **Coordinating conjunctions** (liên từ kết hợp), often represented by the acronym **FANBOYS** (`for, and, nor, but, or, yet, so`), connect words, phrases, or independent clauses of **equal grammatical** importance in a sentence.
+2. **Subordinating conjunctions** (liên từ phụ thuộc), including `although, because, that, while, after, if, when, whether`, connect a **dependent clause** to the independent clause of a sentence, indicating a specific logical relationship between the two.
+3. **Correlative Conjunctions** (liên từ tương quan): These conjunctions work **in pairs** to connect grammatically equivalent parts of a sentence.
+Example: `Either/or, neither/nor, both/and`.

+You can have either pasta or rice.

+**Sentences with two clauses**: When you have two clauses in an English sentence, you must connect the two clauses correctly.
+One way to connect two clauses is to use `and, but, or, so or yet` (**coordinate connectors**) between the clauses.
+Có dùng commma.

+`and yet but or so for nor`

+### conjunctive adverb (trạng từ liên kết)

+A **conjunctive adverb** is an adverb (e.g., alternatively, moreover) or adverb phrase (e.g., as a result, on the other hand) that connects the ideas in different **independent** clauses or sentences.

+Unlike coordinating conjunctions (for, and, nor, but, or, yet, and so, known as the FANBOYS), conjunctive adverbs cannot grammatically link clauses.
+Instead, their main purpose is transitioning and describing the relationship between clauses; they are used more to facilitate communication than for grammar.

+- Example:
+  * to show contradictions (`however, on the other hand`)
+  * to continue the same point (`additionally, moreover`)

+The weather app said it would rain today. `However`, no clouds are in the sky.

+If you want to combine two independent clauses into one sentence, you can also use a semicolon.

+The weather app said it would rain today`; however,` no clouds are in the sky.

+- More examples:
+  * My father had missed the train; `therefore`, he took a taxi to work.
+  * We conducted the survey; `next`, we analyzed the results.

+### Just use `;`

+- Khi hai mệnh đề có mối quan hệ gần gũi, các mệnh đề độc lập có thể liên kết với nhau chỉ bằng dấu chấm phẩy `;`:
+  * My mom is frying fish; my father is washing vegetables.
+  * My brother just graduated from high school; he will attend Hue University of Foreign Languages.

 ## Subject